ethereumpos/about/README.md

 Thankfully, Ethereum's network is pretty fast.
 Every 15-60 seconds a block gets broken and hopefully the users transaction is in the next block.
 When an order has 1 confirmation, it is marked as 'paid' for the customer.

 # Security
 Each order/transaction is a new wallet with an encrypted password that is automatically locked.
 Once an order is placed, customer pays the expected amount, and 12+ confirmations on the payment, the ethereum wallet will unlock for 15 seconds and send the entire wallet balance to merchant.
+After the transaction is complete, the wallet will not be reused.

 # Desktop Applications
 EthereumPOS will have a Windows, Linux, and Mac application that will serve as a simple to use Point of Sale system.